 The battle to win your ears is upon us.
-Mobile music streaming apps have turned into a highly competitive business, but Spotify jumped to an early lead and has retained its place at the mantle ever since the year of 2008.
-Starting off as an independent Swedish music streaming platform, Spotify was one of the first music streaming apps of its kind to offer users access to a large catalogue of music in just a few clicks – granted that at this time, premium users had to be invited to the service in order to use it.
+Mobile music streaming apps have turned into a highly competitive business.
+Spotify jumped to an early lead and has retained its place at the mantle since 2008.
+Spotify started as an independent Swedish music streaming platform.
+It was one of the first music streaming apps to offer users access to a large catalogue of music.
+All of this in just a few clicks.
+Granted that at this time, premium users had to be invited to the service in order to use it.

-Year after year, Spotify has been able to improve its mobile app design, usability, streaming quality, and music sharing capabilities.
-This has ultimately helped make it the music platform we all know and love today and earn the top spot as the best music streaming app.
+Year after year, Spotify has been able to improve its mobile app design, usability, streaming quality, and music-sharing capabilities.
+This has ultimately helped make it the music platform we all know and love today.
+In fact, it’s earned the top spot as the best music streaming app.
 Inevitably, due to the platform revolutionising the way we consume music nowadays and gaining global success, competition has risen from other industry-leading mobile technology companies.
-Spotify’s competitors for the best music streaming service includes:
+Spotify’s competitors for the best music streaming service include:

 Tidal offers a tiered subscription-based mobile app development platform that houses a large music library.
 Its claim among the best music apps is that it pays artists better than all other music streaming services.
 Tidal also pioneered the exclusive release, where an album is released solely on the platform for a limited period of time before being widely released.